How to Tap Into the Apprenticeship Levy to Upskill Your Team

 Learn about the Apprenticeship Levy, calculate funding for your business, and discover eligibility rules and available courses in this helpful guide.

-• Apprentices must not be receiving any other funding from the Department for Education.
-This includes any other funding for Further Education or Higher Education courses, whether they’re on a sandwich year or not.
-Learners must also not be enrolled on another apprenticeship.
+• Apprentices must not be receiving any other direct/indirect funding from the Department for Education for training that duplicates the apprenticeship.
+This includes other Further Education or Higher Education courses and other apprenticeships.

 Apprenticeship Levy: Frequently Asked Questions